Sailing Catamaran Haul-Haulout and what Cruisers could Expect

 However, it became increasingly apparent that front-line staff were unable to make even minor operational decisions without approval from management.
 It was only after we escalated the issue through one of our contractors that any action was finally taken regarding the hardstand jack.

-Unfortunately, some of the approved on-site contractors associated with Vuda Marina were also difficult to deal with.
+Some of the approved on-site contractors associated with Vuda Marina were also difficult to deal with.
 Our impression was that contractors were extremely busy and selective about which jobs they accepted and prioritised.

-Although we made a genuine effort to support the marina’s recommended service providers, only around half of those we contacted met reasonable expectations for communication, reliability, and professionalism.
+Although we made a genuine effort to support the marina’s recommended service providers, only half of those we contacted met reasonable expectations for communication, reliability, and professionalism.
 Our biggest disappointment was Revmarine.

 Due to the urgent nature of our repairs, we proactively arranged (a full week before haul-out), for Revmarine’s Raymarine technician to meet us upon arrival.
 He never appeared and, more concerningly, did not return our calls either before or during the scheduled appointment day.
 After multiple attempts to locate him, including visiting the on-site office on Tuesday afternoon, one of his staff informed us he was attending a “religious event.”
 Importantly, the Tuesday appointment date had been nominated by Ravi himself, not by us.

-Another on-site contractor we contacted through the marina, quoted pricing we considered excessive, resulting in a further FJD $9,000 worth of work being taken elsewhere.
+Another on-site contractor we contacted through the marina quoted pricing we considered excessive, resulting in a further FJD $9,000 worth of work being taken elsewhere.

 After considerable thought and reflection on our overall experience, we have also decided to cancel our second planned stay at Vuda Marina in mid-September 2024 and instead relocate our future works to Port Denarau Marina.